Men need more contraception options

 Did you know that there are over 85 million unintended pregnancies worldwide each year?
 With only condoms and vasectomy as contraceptive options, men currently have limited choices to control their reproduction.
 Demand for a non-hormonal, highly effective contraceptive for men is increasing, with use expected to reduce the incidence of unplanned pregnancy.

 A promising line of contraceptive research is epididymal injection of calcium chloride, which can permanently eliminate sperm while maintaining testosterone levels.
-Dr. Kuladip Jana of India is currently studying the effects of this procedure in rats, and we eagerly await details of the results.
+Dr. Raffaella Leoci in Italy has recently used epididymal CaCl in dogs and Dr. Kuladip Jana of India is studying the effects of this procedure in rats.
 See our page on hormone-sparing male sterilization for more information on epididymal injection of calcium chloride in pets.